kodecocodes/video-abp-materials/README.md

 This repo contains all the downloadable materials and projects associated with the **[Android Background Processing](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.
+The materials and projects have been reviewed and are updated as of its release date.

 ## Release History